Woutitit/woutitit.github.io/songwriting-checklist.md

 - LUFS match (a) similar reference track(s) and mix to that
 - For compression, start with a 4:1 ratio -6db gain reduction.
 Tweak from there.
 - If sub bass too high or too inaudible on some notes, switch key.
+- Put the 20-20k Hz EQ preset on the master.
+Inaudible frequencies but eat up headroom.

 ## Production
 - Layering.
 Layer plucks with sustains, octaves up/down, interesting timbres.
 - Tapestop automation on end phrases on lead/chords